hmlongco/Factory/README.md

 There's more coming, but I can only write so fast, so stay tuned.

+## Discussion

+Discussion and comments on the changes are occurring in [Discussions](https://github.com/hmlongco/Factory/discussions).
+Go there if you have something to say or if you want to stay up to date.

 ## License

 Factory is available under the MIT license.
 See the LICENSE file for more info.